 The number of Shares referred to in respect of each individual is the number of Shares beneficially owned, directly or indirectly, or over which control and direction are exercised by each individual.
-The number of RSUs is the number of RSUs granted that have not yet been vested to such individuals.
+The number of restricted share units ("RSUs") is the number of RSUs granted that have not yet been vested to such individuals.
 The number of deferred share units ("DSUs") represents the number of fully vested DSUs held by such individuals.
 The general provisions of RSUs and DSUs are described under 'Share-based compensation'.

 The following information concerning the respective nominees has been furnished by them and represents the amount as of the day of this report.
-Ms. Saunders is not being put forward for re-election this year due to her other time commitments conflicting with the Board's activities.
-Management and Directors thank her for her contributions to the Company and the Board since she joined the Board in 2017.

-Name and Residence Office Held Director Since Principal Occupation Past 5 Years owner ship Frank A. Dennis British Columbia, Canada President & CEO, Director April 2002 President & CEO of Swiss Water 195,955 270,600 shares RSUs Roland W. Veit (1) Florida, USA Director September 2007 CO-Founder & Chairman, Paragon Coffee Trading Company 136,300 51,370 shares DSUs Robert B. Johnston (1) South Carolina, USA Director June 2020 Chief Strategy Officer of The InterTech Group Inc. 17,500 17,664 shares DSUs Donald J. Tringali (2) Arizona, USA Director July 2020 Corporate Director and Founder & CEO, Augusta Advisory Group.
-5,000 56,841 shares DSUs Nancy L. McKenzie (2) British Columbia, Canada Director February 2021 Corporate Director - 22,109 shares DSUs Alan C. Wallace (2) British Columbia, Canada Chairman & Director June 2021 Corporate Director and President, Peloton Advisors Inc. - 31,515 shares DSUs Justin C. Jacobs (1)(3) Florida, USA Director November 2022 Corporate Director; Managing Director, Mill Road Capital LLC - 1,262 share DSUs
+Name and Residence Office Held Director Since Principal Occupation Past 5 Years ownersh ip Frank A. Dennis British Columbia, Canada President & CEO, April 2002 President & CEO of Swiss Water 290,327 shares British Columbia, Canada Director 2002 73,394 RSUs Roland W. Veit (1) Director September Co-Founder & Chairman, Paragon 136,300 shares Florida, USA Director 2007 Coffee Trading Company 58,640 DSUs Robert B. Johnston (1) Director June Chief Strategy Officer of The 35,000 shares South Carolina, USA Director.
+2020 InterTech Group Inc. 24,934 DSUs Donald J. Tringali (2) Director July Corporate Director and Founder & 13,000 shares Arizona, USA Director 2020 CEO, Augusta Advisory Group 76,268 DSUs Nancy L. McKenzie (2) Director February Corporate Director - shares British Columbia, Canada 2021 29,378 DSUs Alan C. Wallace (2) Chairman June Corporate Director and President, - shares British Columbia, Canada & Director 2021 Peloton Advisors Inc. 55,141 DSUs Corporate Director; CEO, Natural Gas Justin C. Jacobs (1)(3) Director November Services Group, Inc.; - share Texas, USA 2022 Managing Director, Mill Road Capital LLC 8,532 DSUs

 (1) The Directors have established a Compensation and Corporate Governance Committee.
-As of the date of this report, the members of this Committee are Ms. Saunders (not being put forward for re-election) and Messrs.
-Veit (Chair), Johnston and Jacobs.
+As of the date of this report, the members of this Committee are Messrs.
+Veit (Chair), Johnston, and Jacobs.